fhmjones/dashboards-envr300/README.md

 ## Vancouver-Ozone

-Dashboard version is in file "O3_dashbrd01".
-Goals are:
+Goals are to ...

 * Have students work with "messy" data sets using ozone from two sensors in SW British Columbia.
 * Compare ozone measurements at two locations, one near the ocean, and one inland.
 * Compare raw, 7-day moving average and daily maximum 8-hr average.
 Which makes differences - or the thing you want to learn from the data - most clearly visible?
 * Explore impact of plotting options on interpreability (eg. dots, lines, both, maybe others) (Not yet done.)

-**Current status**: Version 01 involved plotting with `plotly` library using "decorator" approach to adding interactive widgets.
+**Current status**: Version 01 (file O3-dashbrd01.md) involved plotting with `plotly` library using "decorator" approach to adding interactive widgets.
 It is more fully commented with development notes.
-Version 02 uses the same callback approach as "**ThreeSignals**" and has only the necessary comments.
+Version 02 (file O3-dashbrd02.md) uses the same callback approach as "**ThreeSignals**" and has only the necessary comments.
 Additional surrounding documentation was added to make it useful as a learning or teaching application.
 Attribution for the idea and source of the data are also included.

+Next step may be to add some options to vary plotting options such as dots vs lines, etc.

 ```python